MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission.md

 > You can use [https://aka.ms/getbc?artifacturl=bcartifacts%2fsandbox%2f%2fus%2flatest](https://aka.ms/getbc?artifacturl=bcartifacts%2fsandbox%2f%2fus%2flatest) to create an Azure VM, which has all prerequisites installed to run Business Central on Docker.

 > [!NOTE]
-> Microsoft recommends that all partners set up DevOps processes to ensure that this validation process happens automatically and regularly.
+> It is recommended that all partners set up DevOps processes to ensure that this validation process happens automatically and regularly.
 >
 > You can find resources for how to set up a build pipeline, which performs all these steps here: [https://aka.ms/cicdhol](https://aka.ms/cicdhol) and you can find sample repositories, performing these steps here:
 > - [https://dev.azure.com/businesscentralapps/HelloWorld.AppSource](https://dev.azure.com/businesscentralapps/HelloWorld.AppSource) (for Azure DevOps)